 Recommendation on promoting MSMEs' inclusion in regulatory development in the area of trade (Annex 4);In early 2017, a group of WTO Members calling themselves the “Friends of Micro, Small and Medium-Sized Enterprises (MSMEs),” led by Argentina, Brazil and Chile, successfully launched an informal dialogue on how the WTO could support the integration of MSMEs into international trade.
 At the 11th WTO Ministerial Conference (MC11) in December 2017, Canada and 86 other WTO Members issued a Joint Ministerial Statement establishing an informal work program on MSMEs, which is still ongoing.
 Sessions of the Informal Working Group are open to any WTO member that wishes to attend or participate.
 The group aims to address the burdensome barriers faced by MSMEs trying to engage in international trade - and widen the discussion on these issues at a multilateral level.

 At the 11th WTO Ministerial Conference in December 2017, trade and gender was raised formally on the WTO agenda with 118 WTO members endorsing the Buenos Aires Declaration on Trade and Women’s Economic Empowerment.
 The Declaration aimed to increase women’s participation in international trade, cultivate their economic empowerment and to remove the barriers facing them in the process.
-Thereafter in September 2020 an Informal Working Group on Trade and Gender was initiated to bolster efforts towards these goals to improve women’s participation in global trade.
+Thereafter, in September 2020 an Informal Working Group on Trade and Gender was initiated to bolster efforts towards these goals to improve women’s participation in global trade.
 It was agreed that there was an important need for the WTO to address issues related to the economic empowerment of women, which has become more pronounced as a result of the disproportionate impact of the COVID 19 pandemic on women.
 The Working Group aims to minimise these impacts and support women in moving forward with targeted actions.
+It aims to share best practice on removing barriers to women's participation in world trade, to exchange views on how to apply a “gender lens” to the work of the WTO, to review gender-related reports produced by the WTO Secretariat, and to discuss how women may benefit from the Aid for Trade initiative.
+The initiative is chaired by Cabo Verde, the United Kingdom and El Salvador.

 The Joint Initiative on Investment Facilitation for Development was launched by 70 members at the 11th WTO Ministerial Conference (MC11) in December 2017 and was driven by a need to address the trade barriers slowing down and restricting investment processes between countries.
 In November 2019, 98 WTO members issued a subsequent Joint Statement on Investment Facilitation for Development.
 Discussions in the Joint Initiative on Investment Facilitation for Development aim to facilitate foreign direct investment that would: improve the transparency and predictability of investment measures; streamline and speed up administrative procedures and requirements; and enhance international cooperation, information sharing, the exchange of best practices, and relations with relevant stakeholders, including dispute prevention.
-Formal negotiations began in September 2020 drawing on an informal consolidated text with a view to achieving concrete outcomes by the 12th Ministerial meeting at the end of 2021.
+Formal negotiations began in September 2020 and were concluded successfully in July 2023.
 A core objective of the framework is to facilitate greater participation by developing and least-developed WTO Members in global investment flows.
 The negotiations will not address market access, investment protection or Investor-State Dispute Settlement.

 In order to maintain the efficacy of the rules-based trading system and for members to continue to have access to an independent appeal process for dispute settlement, 16 WTO members set up a separate appeal system for trade disputes in March 2020.
-Known as the Multiparty Interim Appeal Arbitration Arrangement (MPIA), it is an alternative system for resolving WTO disputes that are appealed by a Member, in the absence of a functioning and staffed WTO Appellate Body.
+Known as the Multi-Party Interim Appeal Arbitration Arrangement (MPIA), it is an alternative system for resolving WTO disputes that are appealed by a Member in the absence of a functioning and staffed WTO Appellate Body.
 WTO members can resort to the use of the MPIA under Article 25 of the WTO Dispute Settlement Understanding, as an alternative mechanism for dispute settlement.
 The MPIA embodies the WTO appellate review rules and in a dispute between members, it will supersede the previous appeal processes and also apply to future disputes between members.
-By notifying the Dispute Settlement Body any WTO member can join the MPIA and the system is likely to remain in place for as long as the Appellate Body is not functioning.
-In a final step operationalise MPIA, in July 2020 ten arbitrators were appointed to hear the appeals of WTO panel reports under the MPIA.
-For disputes among those members that are party to it, the MPIA serves as a temporary solution to the WTO Appellate Body gridlock.
+Any member can join the MPIA by notifying the Dispute Settlement Body and a range of members have done so.
+The MPIA is likely to remain in place for as long as the WTO Appellate Body is not functioning, and for disputes among those members that are party to it, the MPIA serves as a temporary solution to the WTO Appellate Body gridlock.

-Informal Dialogue on Plastics Pollution and Environmentally Sustainable Plastics Trade (IDP) is described by its proponents as being borne out of the recognition of the need for coordinated action to address the rising environmental, health and economic cost of plastics pollution and the importance of the trade dimension as a solution.
-Possible subjects for discussion include improving transparency, monitoring trade trends, promoting best practices, strengthening policy coherence, identifying the scope for collective approaches, assessing capacity and technical assistance needs, and cooperating with other international processes and efforts.
-The co-coordinators of the initiative are Australia, Barbados, China, Ecuador, Fiji and Morocco.
+The Dialogue on Plastics Pollution is described by its proponents as being borne out of the recognition of the need for coordinated action to address the rising environmental, health and economic cost of plastics pollution and the importance of the trade dimension as a solution.
+Possible subjects for discussion include improving transparency, monitoring trade trends, promoting best practices, strengthening policy coherence, identifying the scope for collective approaches, assessing capacity and technical assistance needs, and cooperating with other international processes and efforts.23 March 2022 The co-coordinators of the initiative are Australia, Barbados, China, Ecuador, Fiji and Morocco.

 The Trade and Environmental Sustainability Structured Discussions (TESSD) are intended to complement the work of the Committee on Trade and Environment and other relevant WTO bodies and to support the objectives of the Marrakesh Agreement Establishing the WTO, which envisages a global trading system that protects and preserves the environment in accordance with sustainable development.
 The co-coordinators of this initiative are Canada and Costa Rica.